dbgb/d2-tools/maps.md

 ### 1. Kurast Docks ⚪ ⚒️

+- to Spider Forest 📏 ↗️

 ### 2. Spider Forest ⚪

+> The jungle maps are made out of three adjoining 2 x 6 rectangle tiles
+>
+> Map exits appear on rows 3, 5 or 6.
+The remaining junctions lead to side
+> camps, which contain all waypoints, chests and dungeons.
+>
+> Following the north riverbank is a decent strategy to find exits.

+- _Jade Figurine_ 🛡️ (Kill first spawned unique outside of Kurast Docks)
-- to Arachnid Lair
+- to Arachnid Lair 🟢 ❔ (Camp w/ ⚪)
+  - L1 💰 📐 ↙️
-- to Spider Cavern
+- to Spider Cavern 🟢 ❔
+  - L1 💰 📏 ↙️ ➕ ⚔️ (_Khalim's Eye_)
 - to Great Marsh ⚪
+  - ⚪ ❔
+  - 💰 ❔
   - to Flayer Jungle ❔
 - to Flayer Jungle ❔

 ### 3. Flayer Jungle ⚪

-- to Flayer Dungeon
+- to Flayer Dungeon 🟢
+  - _The Gidbinn_ 🛡️ (Activate altar outside of dungeon)
   - to L2 ⬅️
     - to L3 ⬅️
-      - L3
+      - L3 ⚔️ (_Khalim's Brain_)
-- to Swampy Pit
+- to Swampy Pit 🟢 (Next to ⚪)
   - to L2 ⬅️
     - to L3 ⬅️
-      - L3
+      - L3 💰
-- to Lower Kurast
+- to Lower Kurast 📏 (Row 6 w/ gold piles)

 ### 4. Lower Kurast ⚪

+> Multiple superchests can be found in buildings above torch circles.

+- ⚪ ❓
-- to Kurast Bazaar
+- to Kurast Bazaar 📐 ↗️

 ### 5. Kurast Bazaar ⚪

-- to Disused Fane
+- to Disused Fane ❓
-- to Ruined Temple
+- to Ruined Temple ❓
+  - L1 🛡️ (_Lam Esen's Tome_)
-- to Sewers
+- to Sewers ➕
-  - to L2 ➡️ of Chest
+  - to L2 ➡️ of 📏 💰
+  - L2 ⚔️ (_Khalim's Heart_)
-  - to Upper Kurast
+  - to Upper Kurast 📐
-- to Upper Kurast
+- to Upper Kurast 📐 ↗️ (Opposite diagonal from entrance)

 ### 6. Upper Kurast ⚪

+- to Sewers ➕ (As above)
-- to Forgotten Reliquary
+- to Forgotten Reliquary ❓
-- to Forgotten Temple
+- to Forgotten Temple ❓
-- to Kurast Causeway
+- to Kurast Causeway ↗️ ➕

 ### 7. Kurast Causeway

-- to Disused Reliquary
+- to Disused Reliquary 📏
-- to Ruined Fane
+- to Ruined Fane 📏
-- to Travincal
+- to Travincal ↗️ ➕

 ### 8. Travincal ⚪

+- ⚪ ↖️ ➕
+- 🛡️ (_The High Council_) ↗️ ➕
+- ⚔️ (_Khalim's Flail_) ↗️ ➕
-- to Durance of Hate
+- to Durance of Hate ↗️ ➕

 ### 9. Durance of Hate 🟡

+- 🟡 ⬅️
 - to L2 ⬅️
 - to L3 ⬆️, ⬅️ of WP
-- L3 ⚔️ 💪 (_Mephisto_)
+- L3 💰 ⚔️ 💪 (_Mephisto_)

 ---